The Rediscovery Hypothesis: Language Models Need to Meet Linguistics: An Information-Theoretic Framework

 \subsubsection{Tasks}

-We perform experiments on a series of synthetic tasks and on two real tasks.
+We perform experiments on two real tasks and a series of synthetic tasks.
+In real tasks, we cannot arbitrarily change $\rho$---we can only measure it for some given annotations.
+Although we have several real annotations that give some variation in the values of $\rho$, we want more control over this metric.
+Therefore, we come up with synthetic annotations that allow us to smoothly change $\rho$ in a wider range and track the impact on the loss function of a language model.

 To remove a property $T$ from embeddings, INLP requires a small annotated dataset, while GRL needs the \textit{whole} pretraining corpus to be annotated.\footnote{One may argue that GRL can be applied to a pretrained LM in a fine-tuning mode.
-Our preliminary experiments show that in this case linear probe's accuracy remains way above the majority class.
+Our preliminary experiments show that in this case, the linear probe's accuracy remains way above the majority class accuracy.
 See Appendix~\ref{app:grl_finetune} for details.} Therefore for INLP we use gold annotations, while for GRL we tag the pretraining data with the help of the {\sc Stanza} tagger \shortcite{qi2020stanza}.

-\paragraph{Real tasks.} We consider two real tasks with per-token annotations: part-of-speech tagging (POS) and Named Entity labeling (NER).
+\paragraph{Real tasks.} We consider two real tasks with per-token annotations: part-of-speech tagging (POS) and named entity labeling (NER).
 The choice of per-token annotations is guided by the suggested method of estimating $\rho$ (Section~\ref{sec:exp_setup}).

 \textbf{POS} is the syntactic task of assigning tags such as noun, verb, adjective, etc. to individual tokens.
-We consider POS tagged datasets that are annotated with different tagsets: \begin{itemize} \item Universal Dependencies English Web Treebank \shortcite<UD EWT,>{silveira14gold}, which uses two annotation schemas: UPOS corresponding to 17 universal tags across languages, and FPOS which encodes additional lexical and grammatical properties. \item English part of the OntoNotes corpus \shortcite{weischedel2013ontonotes} based on the PennTreeBank annotation schema. \end{itemize}
+We consider POS tagged datasets that are annotated with different tagsets: \begin{itemize} \item Universal Dependencies English Web Treebank \shortcite<UD EWT,>{silveira14gold}, which uses two annotation schemas: UPOS corresponding to 17 universal tags across languages, and FPOS which encodes additional lexical and grammatical properties. \item English part of the OntoNotes corpus \shortcite{weischedel2013ontonotes} based on the Penn Treebank annotation schema \shortcite{DBLP:journals/coling/MarcusSM94}. \end{itemize}

-\textbf{NER} is the task of predicting the category of an entity referred to by a given token, e.g. does the entity refer to a person, a location, an organization, etc. This task is taken from the English part of the OntoNotes corpus.
+\textbf{NER} is the task of predicting the category of an entity referred to by a given token, e.g.\ does the entity refer to a person, a location, an organization, etc. This task is taken from the English part of the OntoNotes corpus.

 Note that the {\sc Stanza} tagger, used to generate annotations for GRL training, relies on universal tagset from Universal Dependencies (UPOS) for POS tagging, and on OntoNotes NER annotations.
-Table \ref{tab:tagsets} reports some statistics on the size of different tagsets.
+Table~\ref{tab:tagsets} reports some statistics on the size of different tagsets.

 \paragraph{Synthetic tasks} are created as follows.
 Let $T^{(0)}$ be an annotation of a corpus $W_{1:n}$, which has $m$ unique tags, and let the corresponding $\rho^{(0)}:=\I[T^{(0)};W_{1:n}]/\h[W_{1:n}]$.
 We select the two least frequent tags from the tagset, and conflate them into one tag.
 This gives us an annotation $T^{(1)}$ which contains less information about $W_{1:n}$ than the annotation $T^{(0)}$, and thus has $\rho^{(1)}<\rho^{(0)}$.
 In Table~\ref{tab:example} we give an example of such conflation for a POS-tagged sentence from the OntoNotes corpus \shortcite{weischedel2013ontonotes}.